ryanfreckleton/kiloblog/README.md

  - Better testing tools
  - Metrics integrated into this document
  - PDF output of this document
- - Decision on metrics -- gzip, include HTML/external files?
-   - Perhaps just count file and each file is under 1 KB in size will be sufficient
  - External configuration (external configuraiton definitely does not count against line limit)

 Constraints